Counters (2023-) are a series of alternative-base counting visualizers.

 In their proposed final form, Counters would exist as a series of large scale outdoor lighting sculptures, playing heavily into the industrial design of transportation lighting.

 In their current physical form, Counters are wall-scaled LED matrices as a proof of concept.
-These have been done in a pental and octal base configuration.
+These have been done in a pental, octal, and binary base configuration.

 Counters obviously serve to perform a super-simple action, count.
 But its use of non-standard bases and LEDs as visual manipulatives serve to recontextualize ‘amounts’ into different forms.
 While the impact of this change seems non-transformative at small values, I hope to use it to visualize mentally unfathomable numbers at a new scale.